June Richmond

 Switching from blues to comedy, Richmond left Kirk’s band in May 1944 to embark on a solo career.
 Her act included specialty numbers and self-deprecating humor, usually revolving around her weight.
 Working the theater and vaudeville circuit, she initially found success.
 In early 1944, she made three soundies and in April joined the “all-sepia” cast of the short-lived show 4 and 20 Blackbirds in its San Francisco debut.
 Also that year she appeared in the Kay Kyser film Carolina Blues.

-In 1945, Richmond made another RCM soundie, Baby Don’t You Love Me Anymore, and late in that year signed with Mercury Records, releasing a few sides for that label.
+In 1945, Richmond made another RCM soundie, Baby Don’t You Love Me Anymore, and late in that year signed with Mercury Records, releasing a few sides.
 In summer 1945 she signed on for a major role in the mixed-race musical comedy Are You With It?, starring Jane Dulo and Johnny Downs, which opened in Philadelphia in October 1945 and moved to Broadway the following month.
 Richmond proved very popular in her role, which received fifth billing, and in December 1945 she became the first to record songs from the show on Musicraft.
 She remained in the cast until the production closed at the end of June 1946.
 She then returned to the vaudeville circuit and did more screen work, making seven soundies for Filmcraft in 1946 and appearing in the 1947 all-black film musicals Reet, Petite and Gone and Ebony Parade as well as the 1948 black musical short The Dreamer.

 Despite her success on Broadway, Richmond’s career struggled after the show closed, and in February 1948 she was forced to file bankruptcy when a $300 judgment was handed down against her.
 The filing, which was made public by gossip columnist Walter Winchell, listed her as having no assets with debts of $5,800.
 After a judge refused to add the $300 judgment to the bankruptcy, Richmond was forced to work without pay until it was settled.